-The children choose their best piece of writing on a regular basis and this is displayed in the Lower School Hall on our writing boards.
+The children and teachers choose great pieces of writing on a regular basis and this is displayed in the Lower School Hall on our writing boards.

 We pride ourselves on helping children to develop good handwriting.
 As children progress through the school and improve their handwriting they are able to earn their pen licence and then later a fountain diploma.
 There are sheets to help with this, as well as an example of work from the latest fountain diploma winner, just outside the Lower School Hall.

-In September 2016 we introduced a whole school reading rewards system, where as children read at home they progress through a series of cards based on fantasy lands, leading to various levels of prizes.
+A couple of years ago, we introduced a whole school reading rewards system, where as children read at home they progress through a series of cards based on fantasy lands, leading to various levels of prizes.
 The most popular prizes include; animal pens, rubbers, drinks bottles, art sets and pen sets, as well as dolls and even a football.

 Some useful websites: